gordon-cs/gordon-360-ui/docs/ThemePaletteDocs.md

 import styles from ./componentName.module.css // import module.css NOT module.scss
 ```
 (Note: Must import the css since react components only understand CSS syntax, not SASS syntax)

-#### Guide for Future Developers

-###### After this project is completed, there are a few notes and best practices that future developers should follow.

-The most important thing for UI development is testing how every
-component appears in dark mode, with proper contrast, colors, etc.

-Many MUI components can reference the palette colors without the use of CSS.
-For example, buttons,
-headers, typography and others have a `color` prop.
-A button with the prop `color='primary'` will
-have a GordonBlue backgroundand White text color based on the main and contrast text colors defined
-in the primary colors.
-Where possible, you should use the color prop instead of external CSS unless
-further customization is needed.

-All other styling and style overrides should be done in seperate CSS classes if possible/practical.
-In general,
-this means that colors, padding, and other styling properties should be defined in a CSS class and used
-in a component using the className prop (See MUI/CSS/SCSS documentation).
-This should be done instead of
-using `style=...` or `sx=...` props inside of components (replace with the `className=...` prop).
-The only exceptions to this is if styling is done dynamically with some computation.
-For example
-the Clifton Strengths colored ring around the profile photo, or the sizing of the photo cropper
-for involvements and profile photos, or in specific cases where the color isn't meant to change.

-All colors should reference a color from the palette, and consideration should be given for a
-switch to dark mode.
-Usage of theme variables in CSS looks something like this:
-`color: var(--mui-palette-primary-main)` or `background-color: var(--mui-palette-neutral-300)`.
-If you do need in-line styling within javascript, you can reference the --mui var, but you must wrap the
-whole color in quotes, ex: `style = { background: 'var(--mui-palette-success-dark) }`, but again,
-this is undesirable if CSS is possible.
-You can find examples of usage of these --mui theme variables
-throughout the code.

-If you need a new color, on top of those that already exist, you can add it to the palette in an
-open space (for example info.light is unused currently).
-You should also name every color with
-a variable name in theme.ts to enhance readability.

 ### Project Contributors